-Not only can processed foods cause you to gain weight, they can also have a negative impact on your metabolism.
+Not only can processed foods cause you to gain weight, but they can also have a negative impact on your metabolism.
 When you eat junk food, your muscles lose their ability to oxidize glucose.
 This means that whenever you eat, your body has a more difficult time dumping the unnecessary glucose and processing important fibers.
 This process can take effect only after five days of eating processed foods, which can ultimately lead to insulin resistance, more commonly known as Diabetes.

 Even just one processed meal can have a negative impact on your overall health.
-Your blood-sugar levels can spike, tissues become inflamed, blood vessels constrict and your blood pressure can rise, just to name a few.
+Your blood-sugar levels can spike, tissues become inflamed, blood vessels constrict, and your blood pressure can rise, just to name a few.
 And due to this spike and sudden drop in insulin, you could feel hungry more often, thus creating a vicious cycle of unhealthy eating habits.

 How Can I Counteract This Impact?